Unknown807/The-General-Practitioner/README.md

 * Java SDK (version 16)

 ## Installation ##
-* Run the TheGP_Database_22_Feb.sql with MySQL to create the local database
+* Run/import the `TheGP_Database_22_Feb.sql` with MySQL to create the local database
 * Unzip the project

 ## Set up ##

 * Open the project with IntelliJ (or the IDE of your choice)
-* Inside the project, open the /src/main/java/com/group15A/DataAccess/DataAccess.java file
+* Inside the project, open the `/src/main/java/com/group15A/DataAccess/DataAccess.java` file
-* Edit the DB_USER and DB_PASSWORD to your local database username and password respectively
+* Edit the `DB_USER` and `DB_PASSWORD` to your local database username and password respectively

 ## Running the program ##
-In the IDE of your choice, run the /src/main/java/com/group15A/Main.java class
+In the IDE of your choice, run the `/src/main/java/com/group15A/Main.java` class